 Enable your in-country linguistic proofreaders with technology to facilitate their work and communicate with the project stakeholders.
-Most people like to use MS Word to type corrections, or simply annotate PDF files.
+Most people like to use MS Word to type corrections, or simply annotate PDF files opens in a new window.
 Try to make the proof task work with these simple tools.
 However, give them access to an easy to use, but robust translation management system.
 It will allow them to communicate answers to translator queries, to preview the terminology or even to edit the translation online.
 We address in future posts these translation technologies in more detail.

 6. Establish Process

 Pin down the file hand-off process of the in-country linguistic proof so that translated vs. proofed files are not confused or lost.

 Allow for your translators to see the changes that in-country linguistic proofreaders implement.
 This will help them learn any style or terminology nuances, or preferences, and to correct any inconsistencies, typos or grammatical errors.

 8. Instill Excellence

 Enable a process that facilitates the inclusion of the corrections from in-country linguistic proofreaders into the Translation Memories for future reuse.
 You want to avoid asking your proofreaders to apply the same changes each time your source changes.
 It will demotivate them from doing their work in future releases.